Co-culture Competition Assays

 from a DM25 freezer stock is 120 µl (100 µl transfer + 20 µl 80% glycerol used in freezing).

-For some competitions, it may be more appropriate to revive DM1000 or another a growth medium other than LB.
+For some competitions, it may be more appropriate to revive in DM1000 or another growth medium other than LB.

 Day –1: Precondition

 Prepare one flask, test tube, or well for each time a strain will be used in a co-culture competition replicate.
 (For example, if you are doing a six-fold replication of a competition between strain #1 and strain #2, you should have 6 tubes of strain #1 and 6 tubes of strain #2.)
-Typically, you will want to inoculate this culture with a sufficient dilution that it's initial density is at least 100-fold below the final cell density it can support after growth, so that it goes through several doublings and the media from the first day is diluted sufficiently by new media.
+Typically, you will want to inoculate this culture with a sufficient dilution that it's initial density is at least 100-fold below the final cell density it can support after growth, so that it goes through several doublings and the media from the first day is diluted sufficiently by the new media.
 Incubate at 37°C, at 120 RPM for 24 hours.